Join us at the

 Join the Jewish Anti-Zionist Congress

 The world watches in horror the unfolding genocide against the Palestinian people committed by Zionism in partnership with the West.
-As Jews, it is our duty to take action, as this is done in our name.
+It is our duty to take action, as this is done in our name.
 We must join our Palestinian brothers and sisters in their darkest hour, and work for freeing and decolonising Palestine!
 To achieve this just aim, we must have progressive organisations and individuals across the world with us, working against Zionist Apartheid, ethnic cleansing and genocide as the last devastating evidence of colonialism which must be terminated.

 Jews and people of Jewish descent everywhere - those whom the Zionist state claims to speak for – are uniting to declare their unwavering opposition to Zionism.